 Everyone has their own way of unwinding after a long, hard day.
-Maybe you like a face mask to cleanse your pores, perhaps you enjoy a warm shower and a good scalp massage or maybe, you keep things simple with a glass of wine and your favorite sitcom.
-If you prefer healthier alcohol options, you might veer toward a rich, red wine.
+Lots of people reach for a glass of rich, red wine.
 You've probably heard that a glass of red wine and a chunk of dark chocolate can be good for you, but do you know why it's good for you?

 What Is Resveratrol?

 "Resveratrol is a naturally occurring phytoalexin produced by plants in response to stress such as injury, UV radiation, ozone exposure or fungal attack," explained Dr. Jessica Nouhavandi, lead pharmacist, co-founder and co-CEO of the accredited online pharmacy Honeybee Health.
 "It belongs to a class of natural polyphenols known as the stilbenoids group and many studies have shown that it has very high antioxidant potential.
 Resveratrol can be found in the skin of grapes, in dark chocolate, in plants and in peanuts.
 It can also be found in dietary sources such as purple grapes, dried roots of Japanese knotweed, rhubarb, pistachio, groundnuts and many berries (including blueberries, cranberries and mulberries)."

 We all know that antioxidants are good for the body, but what actually are they?
 Well, in simple terms, antioxidants help neutralize free radicals, stress, pollutants and unstable molecules that harm your cells.
 These things tend to speed up the aging process and halt hair growth, so it's well-worth pumping your diet with some antioxidant-rich foods.